gfcapalbo/import_from_wordpress_to_odoo/trp_get_wordpress_posts/README.rst

 Known issues / Roadmap
 ======================

-Import of page structure.
-Mapping of odoo users to wordpress users.
+1.Mapping of odoo users to wordpress users.
-Blog Thumbnail image.
+2.Blog Thumbnail image.
+3.Show origin website in blogposts.
+4.Creation of one new blog per website instead of adding to default odoo blog.

 Bug Tracker